Gurudayal19/ev101-scripts/L5 Let's model your own vehicle /Capstone Project - Initial Version.md

 > Important: Make sure to include upto 2 decimal places when entering numbers wherever applicable, do not round off the numbers.

 ## Review
-The values you share in this assignment will be checked by our automated tests for correctness.
+The values you provide in this assignment will undergo validation through our automated testing system to ensure accuracy and correctness.
 Once the check is complete, your work will be either accepted (if the values are correct) or rejected (if the values are  incorrect).
 You can rework on the values and resubmit this assignment until you pass.

 Please note that the tests generally take few minutes to run.
 In case your review does not get done within a few hours, make a post on the *ev-forum* channel on Discord server.